burlen/cvtn/README.md

 ```

 ### HDF5
-Any recent version of HDF5 should suffice.
-One might simply use a package manager.
+Any recent version of HDF5 installed by a package manager should suffice.
-for example: `sudo apt-get install gdf5-devel` or `brew install hdf5` etc etc.

 ### Intel TBB
+A recent version installed from a package manager should suffice.

-## Install
+## Installing the converter
 Once VTK, HDF5, and Intel TBB are installed one can install the converter.

 ```